dyerbetes/CSS-Vault/HideReactionsInInbox/readme.md

 Self Explanatory

-Sourced from Kerberos [ Voidloops ]
+Sourced from Kerberos [ Voidloops ] from Vencord Server on Discord